Creative fun, all year long!

 The Worcester Art Museum Studio Art Program has a long history of introducing children of all ages to the world of art.
-Our young students explore the Museum, try new materials, and benefit from working with professional artists and educators.
+Our young students explore the Museum collection, try new materials, and benefit from working with professional artists and educators.
 As they build their skills, they gain a sense of confidence and a deeper appreciation for art.
-All youth, not just those with perceived talent, benefit from our Program.
+All youth, not just those with perceived talent, benefit from our Programs.
 Class materials are provided.

 Tips for Picking the Right Class